Simeonov, Anton (NCATS)

 Yasgar, Adam (NCATS)

 Aldehyde dehydrogenase enzymes (ALDHs) have a broad spectrum of biological activities through the oxidation of both endogenous and exogenous aldehydes.
-Unbalanced biological activity of ALDHs has been associated with a variety of disease states such as alcoholic liver disease, Parkinson’s disease, obesity, and Cancer.
-Increased expression of ALDH1A1 has been identified in a wide-range of human cancer stem cells and is associated with cancer relapse and poor prognosis, raising the potential of ALDH1A1 as a therapeutic target.
+Unbalanced expression levels of ALDHs have been associated with a variety of disease states such as alcoholic liver disease, Parkinson’s disease, obesity, and multiple types of cancers.
+ALDH1A1 also plays a major role in preserving the tumor microenvironment via differentiation, self-protection, and proliferation of cancer stem cells.
+The cancer cell stemness is associated with cancer relapse and poor prognosis, raising the potential of ALDH1A1 as an attractive therapeutic target.

-We performed a systematic medicinal chemistry optimization and biological characterization of newly designed quinoline series that ultimately led to potent ALDH1A1 inhibitors with excellent enzymatic potency and cellular activity (e.g. MIA PaCa-2, OV-90, HT-20 cancer cell lines), as well as improved eADME properties.
-This chemotype demonstrated a high degree of selectivity over other ALDH isozymes (ALDH1B1, ALDH3A1, and ALDH2) and other dehydrogenases (HPGD and HSD17ß4).
+We performed a systematic medicinal chemistry optimization and biological characterization of newly designed quinoline series that ultimately led to potent ALDH1A1 inhibitors with excellent enzymatic potency and Aldefluor cellular activity (e.g., MIA PaCa-2, OV-90, HT-29 cancer cell lines), as well as improved pharmacokinetic (PK) properties.
+This chemotype also demonstrated a high degree of selectivity over other ALDH isozymes (ALDH1A2, ALDH1A3, ALDH1B1, ALDH3A1, and ALDH2) and other dehydrogenases (HPGD and HSD17ß4).

-Further development of the series indicated that NCT-505 and NCT-506 exhibit low nanomolar potency in both enzymatic and cellular assays, demonstrate target engagement in a cellular thermal shift assay (CETSA) and are capable to inhibit the formation of 3D spheroid cultures of OV-90 ovarian cancer cells.
+Further development of the series indicated that NCATS-101 and NCATS-102 exhibit low nanomolar potency in both enzymatic and cellular assays, demonstrate target engagement in a cellular thermal shift assay (CETSA), and can inhibit the formation of 3D spheroid cultures of OV-90 ovarian cancer cells.
 In addition, lead compounds potentiated the cytotoxicity of Paclitaxel in SKOV-3-TR, a Taxol-resistant ovarian cancer cell line, which suggest the potential feasibility of combined treatment with existing cancer drugs.
-PK studies demonstrated that NCT-505 and NCT-506 have reasonable drug exposure via PO administration and should be suitable for in vivo proof of concept animal studies or other disease-relevant models and can be used for a better understanding of the physiological and pathophysiological actions of this enzyme.
+PK studies demonstrated that NCATS-101 and NCATS-102 have good drug exposure via oral administration and should be suitable for in vivo studies or testing in other disease-relevant models.

-- Compounds and compositions that inhibit aldehyde dehydrogenases, may be used for the treatment of various conditions such as cancer, inflammation, or obesity.
+- Compounds and compositions that inhibit aldehyde dehydrogenases, may be used for the treatment of multiple types of cancers, inflammation, and obesity.